Anjali9293/Homework2-Responsive-Portfolio/README.md

 - Website consists of intuitive design, easy navigation and relevant content.

--Webiste uses custom CSS to style the footer.
+- Webiste uses custom CSS to style the footer.

 ## Usage